deengames/blog/content/2019/2019-06-11-capture-in-game-screenshots-in-godot.md

 # Crop and Scale

-Since we loaded our PNG into a `Sprite`, we can execute other operations on it, like any other `Sprite`:
+Since we loaded our PNG into a `Sprite`, we can execute other operations on it:

 - You can set the `region_rect` properties (through code or through the editor) to crop the image
 - You can set the `scale` to create a thumbnail of the image